neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

 In this section you will be creating a brand new VM Offer from scratch.
 This will be used for publishing the offer once the rest of your labs are completed.

 The following steps will create an offer on your Partner Center Portal:
-1. On the Homepage of Partner Center, look for Marketplace Offers and click that card.
+1. On the Homepage of Partner Center, look for Marketplace Offers and click that tile.
 If you have disabled Workspaces, then it will be visible as Commercial Marketplace.
 2. Click the **+ New Offer** button and select **Azure Virtual Machine** from the dropdown.
 3. You will now have to enter a unique Offer ID and an Offer Alias.
 For the purpose of uniformity for this lab, we will set a unique string to identify resources, like so,
     - Offer ID: **vmworkshop-YOUR_UNIQUE_STRING**